TheJaat/.github/profile/README.md

 ## Hi there 👋

 **The Jaat** is an innovative organization focused on building the core of modern computing.
-We specialize in low-level system software—including bootloaders, kernels, and operating systems—to provide robust, efficient, and secure foundations for a wide range of computing platforms.
+We specialize in low-level system software including bootloaders, kernels, and operating systems to provide robust, efficient, and secure foundations for a wide range of computing platforms.

 ## About Us